yareda/sl-api/README.md

 Access the application at [http://localhost:8080/api/v1/shoppinglist](http://localhost:8080/api/v1/shoppinglist) and Swagger documentation at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Available endpoints
 The API exposes endpoints to manage shopping lists, create and manage collaboration invitations.
-Endpoint capabilities exposed by this API are documented using Swagger API documentations and to see list of avaialble operations navigate to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+Endpoint capabilities exposed by this API are documented using Swagger API documentations and to see list of available operations navigate to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ### Authentication
 ![Authenticate through OAuth](images/authentication.png)